yvoinov/memproxy/README.md

 Note 2: malloc_trim is absent in many implementations of custom allocators, so we do not check for the presence of the function.
 Accordingly, dlsym will return a null pointer and interposition of the corresponding function will not work.

 #### Important Linux note
 The usage method described above works on operating systems with non-allocating dlopen().
-Linux, however, performs calls to callok and malloc during the dlopen call.
+Linux, however, performs calls to calloc and malloc during the dlopen call.

 Accordingly, for the correct operation of the memproxy on Linux, it is necessary to use a non-obvious trick.
 Namely, to preload libc first, like this:
 ```sh